Skip to main content

 how to hide information that resists noise and attackers by relying heavily

-on the solutions created by spread spectrum radio engineers. - Synthetic Worlds--How to hide information by changing
+on the solutions created by spread spectrum radio engineers.

 the positions of letters on a page, monsters in a maze, clouds in a sky or